Louisville Truck Accident Lawyer

 • Lack of vehicle maintenance

 Truck accidents usually result in more serious injuries than car accidents due to their sheer size and weight.
-If you are injured in a collision involving a truck, an experienced Louisville personal injury attorney can help you recover the compensation you need to recover.
+If you are injured in a collision involving a truck, an experienced Louisville personal injury attorney can help you recover the compensation you need.

 How can a Louisville truck accident lawyer help my case?

-When you’re filing a truck accident lawsuit, there are a lot of laws and legal concepts that are hard to understand, such as those involving fault and negligence.
-A Louisville truck accident lawyer at The Schafer Law Office will-
+When you’re filing a truck accident claim, there are a lot of laws and legal concepts that are hard to understand, such as those involving fault and negligence.
+A Louisville truck accident lawyer at The Schafer Law Office can:

 • Explain these complex issues to you so that you know where you stand